In 2016, I started a bike tour cycling from Greece to England. Over two and a half months I cycled across Europe covering nearly 3000 kms.

 I challenged myself to not only do the cycling, but also release and upload a vlog a day from the bicycle tour across Europe.
 It was pretty full on, but I did it!

 You can find the bike touring vlogs from the Greece to England ride on my Youtube channel.
-I've also embedded the playlist underneath so you can get started.

 Be warned – there's hours of material here!
 You'll want several cups of tea to get through them all.